bbepis/XUnity.AutoTranslator/README.md

  * `EnableTextAssetRedirector`: Indicates if the TextAsset redirector is enabled.
  * `LogAllLoadedResources`: Indicates if Resource Redirector should log all resources to the console (can also be controlled through Resource Redirector API surface).
  * `EnableDumping`: Indicates if resources redirected to the Auto Translator should be dumped for overwriting if possible.
+ * `CacheMetadataForAllFiles`: When files are in ZIP files in the PreferredStoragePath, these files are indexed in memory to avoid performing file check IO when loading them.
+Enabling this option will do the same for physical files

+ZIP files that are placed in the `PreferredStoragePath` will be indexed during startup, allowing redirected resources to be compressed and zipped.
+When files are placed in a zip file, the zip file is simply treated as not existing during file lookup.

 ## Regarding Redistribution
 Redistributing this plugin for various games is absolutely encouraged.
 However, if you do so, please keep the following in mind: